Salvo-zizzi/GPU-market-analysis/README.md

-This is the analysis that about GPU stocks, prices and shortage situation between 25 March and 7 April.
+This is the analysis about GPU stocks, prices and shortage situation between 25 March and 7 April.
 I scraped data from twitter and used Vader for the sentiment analysis, so in the graphics below the values refer to the compound.
-We can see a discrepance between the sentimen analysis and the tweet profiler, i think the last one is more accurate.
+We can see a discrepance between the sentiment analysis and the tweet profiler, i think the last one is more accurate.
 I use also che TF-IDF to see the more common terms.

 # GPU Stock

 Sentiment analysis with Vader's compound